-Ladera Mansfield | Grand opening
+Ladera Mansfield | Grand Opening

-Ladera Mansfield will be hosting a Grand Opening Friday, March 31st and Saturday, April 1st from 10 a.m. to 5 p.m. and Sunday, April 2nd from 1 p.m. to 5 p.m.
+Ladera Mansfield will be hosting a grand opening on Friday, March 31st and Saturday, April 1st from 10 a.m. to 5 p.m. and Sunday, April 2nd from 1 p.m. to 5 p.m.

 The lock-and-leave community provides exterior maintenance of lawn and landscape, offering freedom from many of the hassles, costs and hours of time spent on outdoor maintenance.
 Water wells will provide for landscaping needs so water restrictions are not a worry and it’s also a significant cost savings.